mirmousaviii/Lingomesh/src/pages/README.md

 # Pages Structure

-This directory contains all the individual pages for the German Learning Dashboard.
+This directory contains all the individual pages for the Lingomesh.

 ## Page Components

-### Dashboard (`Dashboard/Dashboard.tsx`)
+### Home (`Home/Home.tsx`)

-- Main dashboard page with time, date, weather, and utility widgets
+- Main home page with time, date, weather, and utility widgets
 - Contains the right-side widgets from the original layout
 - Organized in a responsive grid layout